Careers

 STUDENT ASSISTANT III:

-Jobs assigned to Level III receive general supervision, as described for Level II; however, the jobs involve a broad variety of skilled tasks which require previous experience, education, or specialized skills.
-Frequently, jobs at this level will include the responsibility for coordinating the work of lower-level employees or the application of independent judgment and decision making.
-Jobs at this level should be those which require a significant amount of previous education or experience or those which work most independently with considerable authority for independent action.
+Jobs assigned to Level III receive general supervision, as described for Level II; however, the jobs involve a wide variety of skilled tasks that require previous experience, education, or specialized skills.
+Frequently, jobs at this level will include the responsibility for coordinating the work of lower-level employees or the application of independent judgment and decision-making.
+Jobs at this level should be those that require a significant amount of previous education or experience or those that work most independently with considerable authority for independent action.

 STUDENT ASSISTANT IV: